dart-lang/site-www/src/_articles/dart-vm/native-extensions.md

 ---
-title: "Native Extensions for the Standalone Dart VM"
+title: Native Extensions for the Standalone Dart VM
-description: "Learn how to enable command-line Dart apps to call C/C++ functions."
+description: Learn how to enable command-line Dart apps to call C/C++ functions.
-written: 2012-05-01
+date: 2012-05-01
 category: dart-vm
 ---